 Outdoor play and physical exercise are important aspects of every child's development, but they should not involve being exposed to toxic chemicals.

-Pesticides commonly used to maintain turf have been associated with an increased risk of cancer, neurological impairment, birth defects, asthma and other serious illnesses.
+Chemical pesticides commonly used to kill weeds and prevent insects have been associated with an increased risk of cancer, neurological impairment, birth defects, asthma and other serious illnesses.
 Children are particularly vulnerable to these impacts due to their rapidly developing physiology, their hand-to-mouth behavior and their immature elimination and detoxification systems.

-Today there are a wide variety of lawn care products, techniques and training programs that can help you develop and maintain thick, lush, resilient turf without using chemical pesticides.
+The good news is there are a wide variety of lawn care products and techniques that can help you develop and maintain thick, lush, resilient turf without using chemical pesticides.
 In addition to being safer for young athletes, naturally-maintained fields tend to require less water, and are more resistant to drought and disease.